 You might want to provide your client with a notice to sign advising him or her that these materials are being provided only for applicable health care purposes and the client’s personal use and that the test publisher, as owner of the copyright, has the rights to control their reproduction

-On this track, we discussed three changes in ethical boundaries in regards to the disclosure of raw test data.
+In this section, we discussed three changes in ethical boundaries in regards to the disclosure of raw test data.
 These three test data boundary changes include: shift in standards; effects of HIPAA; and protecting test security.

-On the next track, we will examine three controversies created by HIPAA and its possible breach of privacy boundaries.
+In the next section, we will examine three controversies created by HIPAA and its possible breach of privacy boundaries.
 These three HIPAA privacy controversies include: governmentally accessed information; contradictory language; and employer access.

 Ethics CEU QUESTION 6